Alcaro/russian-malware/arlib/sandbox/README.txt

     0, 1 and 2 are kept if sandbox policy permits
 - prctl(PR_SET_PDEATHSIG, SIGKILL)
-    to ensure this process dies if the broker does, taking the children with it since we're in a PID namespace, we can't use getppid() to ensure the parent is still alive instead, we send a dummy message to the parent, terminating if it returns SIGPIPE or EPIPE we could let the emulator handle this, it won't be compromised before entering ld-linux, but that would make the security boundaries harder to define
+    to ensure this process dies if the broker does, taking the children with it we must also ensure the sandbox terminates if the parent dies prior to this, otherwise it'd outlive the sandbox since we're in a PID namespace, we can't check if getppid() is 1;
+      however, we can ask our parent if it's still alive, using our socket we could let the emulator handle this, it won't be compromised before entering ld-linux, but that would make the security boundaries harder to define
 - prctl(PR_SET_NO_NEW_PRIVS)